Gaurav432005/Spotify-vibe_mode/Readme.md

 Enjoy the transformed audio experience right from your browser.

 🌐 Website Preview
-You can try it out here: [Your Deployment URL] (Currently supports modern browsers and desktop playback only.)
+You can try it out here: spotify-vibe-mode.vercel.app (Currently supports modern browsers and desktop playback only.)

 🛠 Tech Stack
+HTML5

-HTML5 / CSS3
+CSS3

 JavaScript

-Spotify Web API

 Web Audio API – Used to dynamically convert music into immersive experiences like 8D Audio, Driving Mode, and Night Ambience through spatial effects, filters, and real-time audio processing.